mcbloch/mcbloch.github.io/content/cv.md

     uri: http://dsa.ugent.be
     function: Teamlead-IT
     desc_items:
-      - Started as web developper.
-      - Quickly transitioned to teamlead of a team of 5-7 student developers.
+      - Teamlead of a team of 5-7 student developers.
-      - Main work is on the innovative digitization of the DSA (Dienst Studentenactiviteiten), building a system that integrates with multiple services of the UGent.
+      - Managed the innovative digitization of the DSA (Dienst Studentenactiviteiten).
+      - Coordinated between numerous stakeholders to develop a system integrating with various services of the UGent.
     started: 2019
+    ended: 2022
 volunteering:
   - name: Zeus WPI
     uri: https://zeus.ugent.be
     function: President, Project lead
     desc_items:
-      - Project lead, President, board member.
+      - project lead, president, board member.
-      - Zeus WPI organizes free events for people interested in computer science, especially students of Ghent University.
+      - Zeus WPI organizes free events for students at Ghent University.
-      - The union revolves around showing people the cool, interesting, and sometimes simply weird fields in computer science in a friendly environment.
+      - Coordinated a 8-member board to organise 15+ yearly activities.
+      - Activities organised for sometimes 50+ participants.
     started: 2019
     ended: 2022
   - name: Student Kick-Off
     uri: https://studentkickoff.be/
     function: Coördinator Development
     desc_items:
-      - Responsible for the development and maintenance of the inhouse applications.
+      - Responsible for the development of the inhouse ticketting system, stock management and shift tracking.
-      - Working together with a wide variety of teams to organize a huge festival solely by students for students.
+      - Working together with a wide variety of teams to organize a huge festival that welcomes more then 30.000 students to see 3 stages with in total 24 artists/bands.
     started: 2020
   - name: Frag-O-Matic
     uri: https://www.fom.be/
     function: Network team
-    started: 2022
+    started: 2019
     desc_items:
-      - Configuration and setup of network equipment.
+      - Setup of network infrastructure for a 1000+ people LAN-party and gaming event.
-      - Monitoring and troubleshooting for thousands of gamers.
+      - Configure real-time monitoring to expose and resolve time-sensitive problems.
 projects: []
 programminglanguages:
   - quality: Experienced